Step 5 – Enroll devices in Microsoft Intune

 We recommend utilizing device enrollment managers when you need to enroll and prepare a large number of devices for distribution.
 A device enrollment manager account can enroll and manage up to 1,000 devices, while a standard non-admin account can only enroll 15 devices.
-A device enrollment manager is a non-administrator Azure AD user who can:
+A device enrollment manager is a non-administrator Microsoft Entra user who can:

 - Enroll up to 1000 corporate-owned devices in Intune